bugy/script-server/README.md

 ## Security
 Completely no security!
 Use it only in local network for fully trusted users.
+### SSL
+Server can work over SSL, for this server key and certificate should be provided.

 ## Setup and run
 1. Clone/download the repository
-2. Create GUI configs for your scripts in _server-path_/configs folder (see config structure)
+2. Create GUI configs for your scripts in _server-path_/conf/runners/ folder (see script config structure)
 3. Launch server using python3: python launcher.py
-Server will be running on 5000 port.
+Server will be running on 5000 port, over HTTP protocol
+### Web config
+You can configure ssl and port, using conf/web.json file.
+This file should have correct json structure.
+All missing parameters will be replaced with defaults.
+It is allowed not to create this file.
+In this case default values will be used.
+See web config structure for details

-## Config structure
+## Script config structure
 ```javascript
 {
   /**